Duck Chase

 Optimize it!

-Assuming we followed step one, and we are at the optimal point (maximum angle/distance away from the fox), as shown in graph below.
+Assuming we followed step one, and we are at the optimal point (maximum angle/distance away from the fox), as shown in the graph below.
 We can then formulate this problem of finding the optimal path from this point onwards into an optimization.

-- $v_d$ to be duck's velocity, $v_f$ to be fox's and $\omega_f$ to be its angular velocity.
+- $v_d$ to be the duck's velocity, $v_f$ to be the fox's velocity, and $\omega_f$ to be its angular velocity.

-- $\theta$ to be the potential angle duck takes to reach shore, while $\gamma$ being the angle fox will travel during the time duck takes to reach the shore.
+- $\theta$ to be the potential angle the duck takes to reach the shore, while $\gamma$ is the angle the fox will travel during the time the duck takes to reach the shore.

-- $d$ being the distance duck travelled.
+- $d$ being the distance the duck travels.

 From here, we can immediately derive a few relations: